zuri-training/Team-100_AnimaLib/README.md

 </html>
 ```

-when you have downloaded the animation library on your computer
+When you have downloaded the animation library on your computer

 ```html
 <html>